TheMeaner0/Pyss/README.md

 Feel free to contribute or share any tips that could help me on this learning journey!

 Psst, this project might have "bad" code.
-Forgive me if it does, make a commit to help me with programming :)
+Forgive me if it does, make a commit to help me with programming. :)